aws-amplify/docs/Readme.md

 ### Tab-switchable Blocks

-If you want to have a block, which has tabs to change the language/framework/etc., go ahead and utilize the `amplify-block-switcher` component.
-This component accepts a single prop––`tab-heading-list`––which should be a comma-separated list of headings, where each heading accounts for a child code block.
-Here's an example of it's usage:
+`amplify-block-switcher` allows you to organize blocks of content into tabs.
+This is useful for presenting a reader different instructions based upon framework (e.g. Vue.js vs. React) or language (e.g. Java vs. Kotlin).
+Here's an example of its usage:

 ````md
 <amplify-block-switcher>